 \cref{tab:accuracy} summarizes the average classification accuracy obtained on selected classification benchmarks using the same underlying Graph Neural Networks (GNNs) and different kinds of pooling mechanisms.
 For classification tasks, we chose those datasets having the highest number of nodes from in the \emph{TUDataset}~\cite{morris_tudataset_2020} collection (i.e., DD~\cite{dobson_distinguishing_2003}, GITHUB-STARGAZERS~\cite{rozemberczki_karate_2020}, REDDIT-BINARY and -MULTI-5K/12K~\cite{yanardag_deep_2015}), where pooling layers may prove more useful.
-All datasets were divided in \emph{training} (70\%), \emph{validation} (10\%), and \emph{test} (20\%) sets using a randomized stratified split with fixed seed (42).
+All datasets were divided in \emph{training} (70\%), \emph{validation} (10\%), and \emph{test} (20\%) sets using a randomized stratified split with fixed seed.
 All models have the same general architecture: 3 GNNs (optionally) interleaved by 2 layers of pooling, a global pooling method (\emph{sum} and \emph{max}), and a final MLP with dropout~\cite{srivastava_dropout_2014} as classifier.
 All models were trained using Adam optimizer~\cite{kingma_adam_2017}.
 We performed a model selection using the training and validation split, and then we computed the average test set classification accuracy obtained by the best configuration, on 10 inference runs using different seed values.
 The hyper-parameter concerning the reduction factor ($k$ in our case, or $r$ for other methods) has been chosen among the other parameters during the model selection phase.
 All models have been implemented and trained using PyTorch~\cite{paszke_pytorch_2019} and PyTorch Geometric~\cite{fey_fast_2019}.
 A detailed description of the datasets, models, and experimental settings are provided in the Supplementary Material, together with additional experiments regarding the controlled scaling and efficiency of our method, showing that it can reduce graphs with over 100 million edges in less than 10 seconds.